- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 17/2100Z to 18/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 0 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 17/2100Z to 18/2100Z: Solar activity has been at low levels for the past 24 hours.
+The largest solar event of the period was a C2 event observed at 18/0827Z from Region 2871 (S28E73).
+There are currently 1 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (19 Sep, 20 Sep, 21 Sep).
+Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (19 Sep, 20 Sep, 21 Sep).

 IIA.
-Geophysical Activity Summary 17/2100Z to 18/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 333 km/s at 18/1910Z.
-Total IMF reached 8 nT at 18/1559Z.
-The maximum southward component of Bz reached -4 nT at 18/1552Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 288 pfu.
+Geophysical Activity Summary 17/2100Z to 18/2100Z: The geomagnetic field has been at quiet to minor storm levels for the past 24 hours.
+Solar wind speed reached a peak of 426 km/s at 18/0408Z.
+Total IMF reached 15 nT at 17/2125Z.
+The maximum southward component of Bz reached -5 nT at 18/0738Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 179 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (19 Sep, 20 Sep, 21 Sep).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and three (19 Sep, 21 Sep) and quiet levels on day two (20 Sep).

 III.
 Event probabilities 19 Sep-21 Sep